Symmetrical front door and entryway to house with potted plants and lanterns on both sides.

 The Property Doesn’t Meet MPRs

 If your appraiser determines the property doesn’t meet minimum property requirements and needs repairs, you’ll need to get those taken care of before you secure your VA loan.
 Ideally, the seller will agree to pay for these repairs, but they aren’t obligated to do so.
-If they refuse, you can pay for them yourself or walk away from the property.
+If they refuse, you can pay for them or walk away from the property.

 The Appraisal Is Lower Than Expected